mautic/developer-documentation-new/docs/design/labelling.rst

 - **Import**: transforms data or objects from an external source.
 - **Insert**: adds an element at a particular position in an ordered view.
 - **Learn more**: opens additional, highly contextual information.
-- **Log in**: enters a site or application, typically opening a form for credential entry.
+- **Log in**: enters a site or application, typically opening a Form for credential entry.
 - **Log out**: exits an application or site.
 - **Move**: transfers an object from one container, such as a folder, activity, or page, to another.
 - **Move to trash**: performs a soft delete by moving a file or object to an area where it can be permanently deleted or recovered later.